ocaml/dune/doc/jsoo.rst

 Compiling to JS
 ===============

-Dune has full support building Js_of_ocaml libraries and executables transparently.
+Dune has full support building js_of_ocaml libraries and executables transparently.
 There's no need to customize or enable anything to compile OCaml libraries/executables to JS.